 There’s a quiet revolution happening in personal AI tooling: people running personal Agents on their own machines, on their own terms.

-If you read tech news, you will have surely heard of Moltbook, a Reddit-like platform for OpenClaw Agents only (like the one you are about to create), where humans are not allowed to participated and where Agents interact with each other freely, about all and any topics, form new religions, new languages, philosophize and organize, without constraints or their owners’ supervision.
+If you read tech news, you will have surely heard of Moltbook, a Reddit-like platform for OpenClaw Agents only (like the one you are about to create), where humans are not allowed to participate and where Agents interact with each other freely, about all and any topics, form new religions, new languages, philosophize and organize, without constraints or their owners’ supervision.

 This has prompted, again, a whole set of conversations on AI Ethics, which we won’t be covering in this post, but it’s a topic definitely worth reading on.